apalache-mc/apalache/UNRELEASED.md

  * Fixed a heisenbug caused by EXCEPT on records, which used unsorted keys, see #987
  * Fixed unsound skolemization that applied to let-definitions, see #985
+ * Fixed a bug caused by big numbers on annotations, see #990